-TESOL Materials Development and Selection TESOL 555 3 Credits
+TESOL Materials Development and Selection

-TESOL 555 introduces students to a needs-based, learner-centered approach to developing, adapting and selecting classroom materials for the adult learner of English.
-During the course candidates evaluate various classroom materials and create original materials for each of the four language skill areas; listening, speaking, reading, and writing.
-Candidates create a lesson plan and teaching demonstration using their own materials generated in this course and reflect critically on professional practice while sharing their knowledge and experience with peers.
-Candidates will also complete observation hours in an ESL classroom and analyze and reflect on this experience.
+TESOL 555 3 Credits TESOL 555 is the last course in the series of the TESOL Certificate Program.
+It introduces students to a needsbased, learner-centered approach to selecting, adapting, supplementing, and developing classroom materials for the adult learner of English.
+During the course candidates complete four observation hours in an ESL classroom and analyze and reflect on how materials are created, used, and supplemented.
+Candidates evaluate various classroom materials and create original materials for each of the four language skill areas in reading, writing, listening, and speaking, in addition to grammar and pronunciation.
+As a final project, candidates create a lesson plan using materials generated in this course and they reflect critically on professional practice while sharing their knowledge and experience with peers.

-Course Entry Requirements: Bachelor's Degree and TESOL 510.
+Course Entry Requirements: Bachelor's Degree and TESOL 510, TESOL 525, TESOL 530, TESOL 540.